Scientist Educator Workshop for Behavior Analysts and Educators

 However, without a guided model it can be difficult to know how to turn promising theory into practical application.

 That is why approaching teaching with a scientist-educator framework is so important.
-It can give you strategies and techniques to increase effectiveness when working with young learners.
+It can give you strategies and techniques to build and maintain skill mastery increase effectiveness when working with young learners.

 Designed with applied behavior analysts and educators in mind, this course will provide tools to implement applied scientific activity in your daily practice.
 You’ll build a foundation in the scientist-educator framework, and acquire the knowledge to design powerful and effective learning environments.